-Prerequisites: None Terms Offered: As needed
+Prerequisites: None Terms Offered: FL, SP

-LGL120/LGS180 Historical Perspectives of the Constitution
+LGL120 Historical Perspectives of the Constitution

 This course teaches students the history and meaning of the United States constitution, the structure of federal government including separation of powers and checks and balances, and fundamental rights including due process equal protection and freedoms of speech, religion, association, and the press.
 Students received experiential learning by viewing videos of United States Supreme Court justices explaining the inner workings of the court and listening to oral arguments and reading opinions issued in key constitutional cases.

-Prerequisites: None Terms Offered: As needed
+Prerequisites: None Terms Offered: SP

-LGL130/LGS210 Evidence
+LGL130 Evidence

 This course introduces the student the admissibility, credibility, and effectiveness of trial evidence.
 The rules of evidence relating to competence, authenticity, relevance, and hearsay are explored, along with chain of custody, privilege, the exclusionary rule, the examination of witnesses, and trial procedures affecting admissibility.
-Prerequisites: None